elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-doreen-masseys-theoretical-contributions-to-timespace-compression-and-place-dynamics.md

 url: /learn/sociology/questions/what-are-doreen-masseys-theoretical-contributions-to-timespace-compression-and-place-dynamics
 score: -1.0
 related_article1:
-    id: 160215
+    id: 160102
-    title: How do borders and boundaries influence territoriality and state sovereignty?
+    title: >-
+        How do natural landscapes and environmental processes define physical systems in geographic settings?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-borders-and-boundaries-influence-territoriality-and-state-sovereignty
+    url: /learn/sociology/questions/how-do-natural-landscapes-and-environmental-processes-define-physical-systems-in-geographic-settings
 related_article2:
-    id: 160220
+    id: 160212
+    title: >-
-    title: How do urban planning and socio-economic changes affect spatial dynamics in cities?
+        How do socio-cultural impacts affect cultural attributes and social dynamics in development?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-urban-planning-and-socioeconomic-changes-affect-spatial-dynamics-in-cities
+    url: /learn/sociology/questions/how-do-sociocultural-impacts-affect-cultural-attributes-and-social-dynamics-in-development
 related_article3:
-    id: 160620
+    id: 160084
-    title: How do economic forces and political actions influence urban transformations in human geography?
+    title: >-
+        Discuss the impact of global economic interdependence on local regional economies and economic inequality.
     subject: Sociology
-    url: /learn/sociology/questions/how-do-economic-forces-and-political-actions-influence-urban-transformations-in-human-geography
+    url: /learn/sociology/questions/discuss-the-impact-of-global-economic-interdependence-on-local-regional-economies-and-economic-inequality
 related_article4:
-    id: 160095
+    id: 160234
-    title: What are the differences between qualitative and quantitative research methodologies in research skills?
+    title: >-
+        What is Doreen Massey's concept of a global sense of place and how does it relate to place identity?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-differences-between-qualitative-and-quantitative-research-methodologies-in-research-skills
+    url: /learn/sociology/questions/what-is-doreen-masseys-concept-of-a-global-sense-of-place-and-how-does-it-relate-to-place-identity
 related_article5:
-    id: 160234
+    id: 160621
-    title: What is Doreen Massey's concept of a global sense of place and how does it relate to place identity?
+    title: >-
+        Explain the concept of global interdependence and its relation to time-space compression in globalization.
     subject: Sociology
-    url: /learn/sociology/questions/what-is-doreen-masseys-concept-of-a-global-sense-of-place-and-how-does-it-relate-to-place-identity
+    url: /learn/sociology/questions/explain-the-concept-of-global-interdependence-and-its-relation-to-timespace-compression-in-globalization
 ---

 &nbsp;